ornicar/ApcBundle/README.markdown

 Prerequisite
 ============

-If you want to clear Apache part of APC, you will need to enable `allow_url_fopen` in `php.ini` to allow opening of URL object-like files.
+If you want to clear Apache part of APC, you will need to enable `allow_url_fopen` in `php.ini` to allow opening of URL object-like files, or set the curl option.